 There are many commonly used rules of thumb when it comes to buying strata property and they can basically be split into two categories – those that relate to the building or complex and those that apply to the individual lot.
+When choosing an apartment it’s crucial that you know how to pick the best one in the block.

 Let’s consider the first category… Not all buildings are good.
 Some have been poorly run for years, with little or no investment in maintenance and upkeep, a paltry capital works fund balance (formerly known as the sinking fund), and looming special levies as unavoidable expenses creep up on the owners corporation.
 Many complexes look OK, but that’s all they are, just OK.
 A select few have been very well managed, the owners have respected their shared investment and created a fabulous place to live.
 In fact, we have created a checklist of signs to look for.